20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 [^digging]: This step is the bottleneck for actually achieving what we're trying to do here.
 Try as I might, I cannot find any standardised way to obtain anything corresponding to physical units (instead of raw data in unknown units).
 If you know, please contact me!
 It looks like [adadin](https://aladin.cds.unistra.fr/hips/HipsIn10Steps.gml) may be able to do what we want, but its certainly not straightforward.
 Apparently the 'default' unit is ADU, which is the raw CCD readout data, but its not even vaguely clear how to go about converting this into a calibrated physical unit

-For our galaxy background, we're instead going to implement *illustrative* redshift, rather than attempting to find calibration data for hundreds of surveys
+For our galaxy background, we're instead going to implement *illustrative* redshift, rather than attempting to find calibration data for hundreds of surveys - which I've had to try very hard to stop myself from doing

 ### Illustrative redshift

 The key here is that we're going to discard physicality when it comes to the colour, and just show a measure of redshift.
 We can still calculate $z+1$ as per normal, and then transform our radiant flux directly - we only need the wavelength for working out the final colour, which we'll use $z+1$ for directly.
 Our intensity data is defined as the $Y$ component of the $XYZ$ colour space which represents energy, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ).
-Put more directly: we convert to linear sRGB, and then calculate Y as:
+Put more directly, after sampling our background colour - we convert to linear sRGB, and then calculate Y as:

 $$Y = 0.2126 r + 0.7152 g + 0.0722 b$$

-Once we've calculated our new intensity via the intensity equation, its then time to recolour our texture.
+Once we've calculated our new intensity via the intensity equation, its then time to perform our recolouring.
 To do this is as straightforward as interpolating between red and blue depending on the value of $z$. $z$ has a range of $[-1, +inf]$, so its easiest to split into two branches

 #### Redshift Only (z > 0)